Bennev/meme-generator/README.md

-# Scrimba - React Site Solution
+# Scrimba - Meme Generator Solution

-This is a solution to the [React Site project on Scrimba](https://scrimba.com/learn/learnreact).
+This is a solution to the [Meme Generator project on Scrimba](https://scrimba.com/learn/learnreact).
 Scrimba helps you improve your coding skills by building realistic projects.

 ## Table of Contents